EdApp by SafetyCulture

 Humanistic education, therefore, focuses on fostering individual potential and personal growth.
 Humanism tends to be even more individual-focused than constructivism, with an emphasis placed on choice and autonomy.
 Educators adopting a humanist approach aim to foster self-directed learning among students, in the belief intrinsic motivation to learn comes from this.
 In order to support self-directed learning, teaching students how to learn becomes a key priority.
 Along the same lines, humanist educators believe that learners should be given opportunities to evaluate their own learning, whether that be through formalized self-assessment or descriptive, reflective journaling.

 It is important to note that unlike most other schools of thought in this educational theories list, humanism gives equal weight to the cognitive (knowledge) and affective (feeling) domains, which not only impact what and how content is conveyed, but also how outcomes are measured.
 A humanistic education aims to redefine what traditional academic success looks like.
-When it comes to measuring student outcomes, humanistic educators take a more holistic view in that they view emotions, moral understandings, and knowledge as equally important outcomes in a learning experience, and therefore, tend to avoid traditional grading.

 5. Connectivism